 Welcome to Hartford Seminary’s Strategic Planning Project page, where you will find information and resources about this important initiative.

-Hartford Seminary will undergo a number of bold and exciting changes over the next few years, which is no surprise to anyone who has studied our history or followed the most recent strategic planning process.
+Hartford Seminary will undergo a number of bold and exciting changes over the next few years, which is no surprise to anyone who has studied our history.
 These changes were in development before the coronavirus pandemic hit and before our national reckoning with racial injustice, but these two crises have helped to clarify the importance of realigning our programs and broadening our reach around the globe.

 Through the extensive strategic planning conducted in 2019-2020, the Seminary learned a number of important things: